 Why we believe in change

 Everything in nature tells us that change is inevitable - and typically part of something beautiful.
-As we enter into a seasonal shift, things at the hotel follow suit.
+As we enter into a seasonal shift, things at The Sleepy Owl hotel follow suit.
 Annual maintenance procedures are acted upon.
 Room temperatures are set accordingly.
 Guest demographics change.
 No longer do we welcome trucks with boats behind them, but we start to see hunters, hockey teams, and people traveling for the holidays.

 We believe that change isn't something that should be reacted to, but something we should anticipate and look forward to.
 As a business, we believe that change is part of our culture, and our ability to adapt to change is a key to our success.
 Although it can sometimes feel uncomfortable or unfamiliar, our openness to change allows us to better serve our guests and the community of Fort Frances.
 We're a living, growing part of our community!

 We believe our hotel should be a place where you can drift off to sleep, snuggle, and sleep in an extra five minutes.
 Here's our Sleepy Owl remedy when work + life tries to steal your relaxation.

 1. Brew some tea in your room!
 The smell will invite you to breathe deeply.
 Text the front desk for our selection.

 2. Run your bath!
 Every morning our expert housekeeping staff work hard to make sure that the tubs are sparkling clean and ready in case you want an evening soak.

 3. Use our complimentary products.
 With awesome herbal components like tea tree oil and lavender, they'll nourish your skin and give you peace of mind.